Computer Science, PhD

 Electives

-Students fill their remaining semester hours with a selection of computer science graduate courses numbered 4300 or above and graduate courses outside of the Department of Computer Science, approved by their advisor.
+Students fill their remaining semester hours with a combination of thesis hours, directed readings, computer science graduate courses numbered 4300 or above, and graduate courses outside of the Department of Computer Science, approved by their advisor.

 Qualifying Exam